piegu/language-models/README.md

 ## French

-I trained 3 French Bidirectional Language Models but the best is the one trained with the [MultiFit](https://arxiv.org/pdf/1909.04761.pdf) configuration.
+I trained 3 French Bidirectional Language Models but **the best is the one trained with the [MultiFit](https://arxiv.org/pdf/1909.04761.pdf) configuration**.

 | | | accuracy | perplexity | training time |
 | ------------- | ------------- | ------------- | ------------- | ------------- |